to our Mailing List

-Jo Garcia joined the Great American Songbook Foundation in 2021 as the organization's Individual Giving Officer.
+Jo Garcia (she/her) joined the Great American Songbook Foundation in 2021 as the organization's Individual Giving Officer and has since been promoted to the Assistant Director of Individual Development.
 A Bradley University graduate, Garcia served most recently as community outreach manager for the Indianapolis Indians, leading fundraising efforts for the new Indianapolis Indians Charities and also chairing the organization’s Diversity, Equity and Inclusion Committee.
 She previously worked several years overseeing multi-million-dollar fundraising campaigns for the Leukemia & Lymphoma Society in Indianapolis.
 She was named 2021 Community Ambassador of the Year at the United Way of Central Indiana’s ELEVATE Awards, and she serves on the board of the Carmel-based Children’s TherAplay Foundation.